creaux/serverless-nestjs/README.md

 # Template for Server

-This template intents to be used for REST API server.
+Most basic template for NestJS application server.

+For avalaible commands run the following.

+`npm run`